chrisgrieser/alfred-neovim-utilities/README.md

 <!--toc:end-->

 ## Features
-- `old`: Displays and searches your `:oldfiles`.
-Opens them in your default editor for the respective filetype.
-(With a neovim GUI, you can open them directly.)
 - `vim`: Searches the neovim [online :help](https://neovim.io/doc/).
 Correctly considers synonyms.
 	- `↵`: Open the respective help.
 	- `⌥↵`: Copy the GitHub URL to the clipboard.